top of page

 about Michael N. Marcus

 Born in 1946, Michael’s a proud member of the first cohort of the Baby Boom, along with Dolly Parton, Candy Bergen, Donny Trump, Billy Clinton and Georgie Bush.
-He has a 14-year-old brain imprisoned in a body that's over 70 years old.

 mnm-cluster-6.jpg